lundquist-ecology-lab/nixOS/README.md

 ## Custom sysc-greet build

-- The flake fetches the `master` branch from `git@github.com:lundquist-ecology-lab/sysc-greet.git`.
-Make sure your SSH key allows cloning/pushing to that repo.
+- The flake fetches the public `master` branch from `https://github.com/lundquist-ecology-lab/sysc-greet`.
 - Workflow for greeter tweaks:
   1. Edit the fork (branch `master`) in `~/sysc-greet`.
   2. `git commit` and `git push origin master`.